 DPUK's Synaptic Health theme aims to understand how synaptic changes lead to cognitive impairment, and how these differences can be measured in humans.
 To quantify the loss of synapses in people with Alzheimer's disease, other forms of dementia and mild cognitive impairment (and its impact on brain function and cognition), we are testing cutting-edge brain scanning methods and analysis of cerebrospinal fluid (the fluid around the brain, known as CSF).
-New types of brain scan to measure synapses and cognitive physiology have been developed by DPUK's leading research partners in universities and the pharmaceutical industry, including Janssen (Johnson & Johnson), AstraZeneca and Lilly.
+New types of brain scan to measure synapses and cognitive physiology have been developed by DPUK's leading research partners in universities and the pharmaceutical industry, including Janssen (Johnson & Johnson) and AstraZeneca.
 This research will identify new markers of synaptic health and function that are anticipated to play an important role in testing new treatment possibilities in early-stage clinical trials.

 The Synaptic Health theme has two major workstreams.
 The first assesses the relationship between the quality and function of synapses.
 We measure the number and distribution of these connections using a ligand (a biological molecule 'dye') that targets the synaptic vesicle glycoprotein 2A (SV2A).
 This protein is found on all synapses – more specifically on the brain cell that is sending information (called pre-synaptic).
 The ligand is measured by position emission tomography (PET) imaging.